QuillPusher/QP_Drafts/garima/roofit.md

 - **dumpGradient()**: prints the derivative code body to console (useful for debugging).

-- **evaluate()**: All Roofit classes implement this function.
-It performs a lot of book-keeping, caching, etc. that is required for Roofit (but not necessarily for AD).
+- **evaluate()**: All RooFit classes implement this function.
+It performs a lot of book-keeping, caching, etc. that is required for RooFit (but not necessarily for AD).

 - **getResult()**: It helps lookup the result of a child node (the string that